This Is Portugal… Where The West Meets Paradise

 The food in the Algarve is varied yet simple and always fresh…

 Fresh fish from the sea… of course!
-Yummy puddings and pastries and the famous pastel de nata… all irresistible.
+Yummy puddings, pastries, and the famous pastel de nata… all irresistible.
 Plus figs, pork, clams, cataplanas, “porco preto,” wild boar, salty “presunto” cured ham, local oranges, almonds, the rather lethal Aguardente de Medronho, and the famous piri-piri chicken…

 There are so many restaurants where you can sit back, watch the sun set, and enjoy a sumptuous yet relaxed meal without anyone rushing you.
 In the local places you almost have to force them to send out the bill at the end of the evening… otherwise you feel as though you could linger all night if you wanted to.
 And, in some of these places, it’s possible to have a fabulous three-course meal with drinks for less than 15 euros a head.

-If you’re a nature-lover, you’ll appreciate our beautiful nature reserve, the Ria Formosa lagoon, which is more than 170 square kilometers and home to hundreds of different birds.
+If you’re a nature-lover, you’ll appreciate our beautiful nature reserve, the Ria Formosa lagoon, which is more than 65 square miles and home to hundreds of different birds.
 The coastal lagoon area was recently elected as one of the seven Natural Wonders of Portugal.

 The Algarve is also a golfer’s paradise boasting some of Europe’s finest championship golf courses, all set in magnificent surroundings and many with breathtaking views of the coastline.